Standard Resource

 createResourceStore accepts a second argument, options.
 This allows you to further configure the store.

 Presently, there is only one option: schemas.
-Use this option to configure the store with the schemas for your resource types.
+Use this option to configure the store with the for your resource types.

 import createResourceStore from 'standard-resource';